Available for private events

 Host an elegant affair with fully furnished rooms perfect for a cocktail party or small wedding reception.
-The Gatehouse can accommodate approximately 40 seated guests (20 per room in two rooms) and a maximum of 80 guests for a standing reception.
+The Gatehouse can accommodate up to 80 guests for a standing reception.
+Space for seated dining is approximately 15 guests per room in two non-adjacent rooms (historic living room and sunporch).
 Surrounded by the beautiful grounds of Burgess Park and overlooking a lovely fountain, the Gatehouse is an ideal spot for an afternoon party, luncheon or tea.

 - Fees, rules and requirements: download our Rental Agreement